jkeresman01/Pathfinding-visualizer/README.md

 Tool is build using SFML: https://www.sfml-dev.org/documentation/2.6.1/

-Upon starting the application you will be presented with the menu where you caN choose between one of these modes:
+Upon starting the application you will be presented with the menu where you can choose between one of these modes:
 - Maze solving
 - Wall building